Select Page

 Tackling the Threat of Antimicrobial Resistance (AMR)

 Antimicrobial resistance (AMR) is one of the most pressing global public health challenges of our time, threatening the efficacy of modern medicine and the sustainability of effective public health responses.
-In Canada and across the globe, the rise in AMR poses significant risks, especially among older adults and individuals with chronic health conditions.
+In Canada and worldwide, the rise of AMR poses significant risks, especially among older adults and individuals with chronic health conditions.

-To address these challenges, the International Federation on Ageing is hosting a webinar titled “Tackling the Threat of Antimicrobial Resistance”.
-This webinar will feature expert presentations on the risks and current strategies to tackle AMR, with a specific focus on the role of nongovernmental organizations.
-It will delve into the impact of AMR, highlighting the risk among older individuals, considering older adults living in the community and those in long-term care (LTC) settings.
+To address these challenges, the International Federation on Ageing hosted a webinar titled “Tackling the Threat of Antimicrobial Resistance.”
+The webinar featured expert presentations on the risks of AMR and current strategies to combat it, with a particular focus on the role of nongovernmental organizations.
+It explored the impact of AMR, emphasizing the heightened risks among older adults, both those living in the community and those in long-term care (LTC) settings.

 Guest Speakers